Medieval Art

 The Unicorn Tapestries – Allegory of Christ, or a Happy Husband?

-The Unicorn Tapestries are a set of medieval tapestries depicting the hunt for a unicorn.
+The Unicorn Tapestries are a set of medieval tapestries depicting a hunt for a unicorn, a popular motif at the time.
 They’re probably the most famous tapestries ever, and they’re definitely among the most famous medieval artworks.

 The Unicorn Tapestries include seven large panels.
 They are all from the Southern Netherlands, 1495-1505.
 They have two possible interpretations, and both are based on medieval unicorn symbolism.